- Visiting Chesapeake?

 - Previous Town Meetings & City Responses »

 The meetings do not routinely have a specific topic.
 Discussion is open to whatever areas the attending citizens wish to touch upon.
-Meetings last for 90 minutes.
+Meetings last for 90 minutes and citizens may come at any point during that time that is convenient for their schedule.
+Members of both the City Council and City staff attend each Town Meeting.
 No minimum quorum of Council Members is required for the meeting.

 Town Meetings rotate throughout all areas of the City.
 They are typically held in public libraries, community centers, public office buildings or schools.